Enter-tainer/typstyle/README.md

 Debug Options:
   -a, --ast         Print the AST of the input file -p, --pretty-doc  Print the pretty document
+      --timing      Show elapsed time taken by the formatter

 Log Levels:
   -v, --verbose  Enable verbose logging